xuesongwang/pytorch_Levenberg_Marquardt_optimizer/README.md

 # torch_Levenberg_Marquardt_optimizer
 Implementation of `trainlm` in Matlab that uses the Levenberg_Marquardt backpropagation for training neural networks.

 It has the efficiency advantage over stochastic gradient descents but is restricted to smaller networks.
 The repository is built on [torchimize](https://github.com/hahnec/torchimize) which enables convex optimization on GPUs based on the torch.Tensor class.
+Make sure to pip install torchimize before running this code.

 Our contribution is to write a test code with the paramters being inside torch.nn.Module, which is the conventional way of defining neural networks in pytorch.
 The pipeline follows this [thread](https://discuss.pytorch.org/t/get-gradient-and-jacobian-wrt-the-parameters/98240) to compute the Jocobian and update network parameters.